-ADAM J. RINEER (he/they) is an NYC-based composer, lyricist, librettist, music director, pianist, orchestrator/arranger, queer scholar, and educator.
+ADAM J. RINEER (they/he) is an NYC-based composer, lyricist, librettist, music director, pianist, orchestrator/arranger, queer scholar, and educator.
 Through creating and facilitating music in theatre, Adam tells stories that examine “otheredness”, queer social norms, and teach empathy accessibly through a wide range of music styles.
 They are constantly looking to bridge musical theatre and popular music by combining the theatricality that exists in both worlds.

 Adam’s songs have been featured in “A Little New Music” (LA new musical theatre series) and New York Musical Festival concerts.
 They were a songwriter on the second season of the award-winning web series Merce, one of which POZ Magazine named the 2017 World Aids Day Anthem, and to the first season of Trust the Process, a musical mockumentary series produced by Exequtive Entertainment, LLC.

-Adam’s work as a Music Director and Pianist has taken them all over the Northeast Region including Prima Theatre, Gretna Theatre, Interlakes Summer Theatre, and various NYC cabarets and concert performances.
+Adam’s work as a Music Director and Pianist has taken them all over the Northeast Region including TheatreWorks Hartford, Prima Theatre, Gretna Theatre, Interlakes Summer Theatre, and various NYC cabarets and concert performances.
 Additionally, they have held residencies at the Bay View Music Festival in Michigan and on Norwegian Cruise Lines as the music director for For The Record: The Brat Pack.
 Adam was scheduled to be the Associate Music Director for Goodspeed's production of South Pacific before the COVID-19 pandemic.